 Once you’ve acquired income producing commercial real estate (a topic for another day), you’ll want to constantly increase the revenue and reduce your expenses.
 This generates a higher net operating income and therefore increases the market value of the property.
 Doing this consistently over time will result in a real “bang for your buck” because it gives you cash flow and increases your net worth.
 There can be significant tax benefits too, but that topic is also for another time.

 One of the important tools in the successful investor toolbox is financing.
 The power of financing, or leverage, gives you the ability to acquire more property and build value faster.
 How?
 By increasing your buying power.
 Depending on your property type and several other factors, for each dollar you invest, you can borrow 1.6 to 1.8 times that amount.
 So, with $250,000 you can potentially buy a $1,000,000 property.
 Let’s say you did that and bought a $1 million dollar property using $750,000 in financing.
-Your loan is at a pretty good rate of 4.5%.
-Good job!
-But are you done?
+Your original loan is at a pretty good rate of 4.5%.
+Can you improve?

 Maximizing Your Return with Financing

 Let’s say, for our discussion, that a portion of the funds you borrowed were used to improve the property, which lead to increased revenue.
-Nice job!
 Another great achievement is that you’ve cut unnecessary expenses.
-Way to go!
 Now, let’s revisit the financing.
 Your loan of $750,000 at a 4.5% interest rate for a 10-year term and 20-year amortization results in a monthly payment of $4,744.87.
 At the end of the 10-year term, the payoff balance will be $457,829.34.
-Don’t worry!
 You have excellent cash flow and the property pays for itself.
-Time to relax, right?

 Interest Rates and Amortization